tmcacademy/deid/docs/_docs/user-docs/recipe-headers.md

 **except**

-Akin to all fields, except provide a list of fields that you want to disclude from a global selector.
+Akin to all fields, except provide a pattern that you want to exclude from a global selector.
 Here are some examples to include all fields except StudyDate or StudyTime.